2015: Iowa: Senator Rob Hogg (D) Introduces SF306

 Two days after the death of Linda’s Mother, Carol Hahn, who was a victim of isolation, Linda Kincaid stood in front of the San Bernadino Board of Supervisors and announced Governor Brown had signed AB937 into law.

-*Linda Kincaid started her own organization in California.
+*Linda Kincaid later started her own organization in California.